 What is Service Recovery?

 Perhaps you missed a deadline or they were provided with the wrong information or even delivered the wrong product or services.
 In these situations how you recover from the error is critical in winning back the customer’s loyalty.

 There is even research that indicates that customers who have a problem and have it resolved quickly and appropriately are more loyal than customers who have never had a problem in the first place.

-In the transactional customer feedback realm the react process can generate high levels of employee engagement and builds organization stories that really help the long term implementation success.
+In the transactional customer feedback realm the react process can also generate high levels of employee engagement and creates organizational stories that help drive the long term implementation success.

 1. Add a “Please contact me to follow-up on my response” question to your survey